All available options for configuring your integration with BugSnag.

 like to block until the request is done, you can set

-Set to true if you would like Bugsnag to automatically capture sessions.
+Set to false if you would like BugSnag not to automatically capture sessions.

 exceptions in your application.
 If you want to stop this from